zuozhenggh/learning-library/data-management-library/mysql/mds-all/launchmds/launchmds.md

     ![Connect](./images/06connect05.png " ")

 ## **STEP 7:** Connect to MySQL Database and Switchover - High Availability

+A highly available database system is one which guarantees if one instance fails, another takes over, with zero data loss and minimal downtime.
+MySQL Database High Availability uses MySQL Group Replication to provide standby replicas to protect your data and provide business continuity.
+It is made up of three MySQL instances, a primary, and two secondaries.
+All data written to the primary instance is also written to the secondaries.
+In the event of failure of the primary, one of the secondaries is automatically promoted to primary, is set to read-write mode, and resumes availability to client applications with no data loss.
+This is called a failover.
+It is also possible to switch manually, and promote a secondary to primary.
+This is called a switchover.

 1. Linux ad Mac users  use Terminal